Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Dynamics of resonance capture and stability

 We assume that the solutions have the following forms $\delta\Phi,\delta\varphi,\delta\eta \propto e^{\lambda t}$ and $\lambda$ is a complex number.
 The characteristic equation can be written as

-We provide a general approach to solve the real part solutions of Eq. \eqref{chara_eq} as folows.
+We provide a general approach to solve the real part solutions of Eq. \eqref{chara_eq} as follows.
 Suppose that a cubic equation has a form of $ A\lambda^3 +B\lambda^2 + C\lambda+ D{=}0$ where $A,B,C,D{>}0$.
 Assuming that $\lambda {=} \lambda_{\rm r} \pm i\lambda_{\rm i}$, it can be proved that when $ D {<} BC/A$, the real part of eigenvalues $\lambda_r {<} 0$.
-This consequently means that the trapping is stable where the trajectory of Hamiltonian $H$ converges to the fixed point (see an illustration in Figure \ref{fig:stab_trap}).
-Substituting $A,B,C,D$ with Eq. \eqref{chara_eq}, we obtain our stability criterion as
+This consequently means that the trapping is stable where the trajectory of Hamiltonian $H$ converges to the equilibrium (see an illustration in Figure \ref{fig:stab_trap}).
+Substituting $A,B,C,D$ with Eq. \eqref{chara_eq}, we obtain the stability criterion as

 Our result is consistent with Eq.
 (26) of \cite{2014AJ....147...32G}, where they constructed different forms of conserved quantities for derivations (see their Eq.
 9).